 The member companies of the eleven National Associations belonging to ARIA have decided to keep the flame of Manolo's vision alive by enabling emerging research industry leaders across the Americas to benefit from exposure to other research cultures in countries other than their own.
 To this end, they have established The Manolo Award for Future Industry Leaders in the Americas, or Manolo Award for short.

 The Manolo Award will be given to one or more emerging research industry leaders selected from an ARIA association member.
 These emerging leaders will:

-- attend an industry event or conference free of charge in another ARIA country
+- attend an industry event or conference free of charge in another ARIA country (if available)

 - learn through immersion about research culture and approaches in the host country.